donskifarrell/meteor-chartjs/README.md

-# Chart.js for Meteor v0.0.6
+# Chart.js for Meteor

+*Tested against Meteor v1.0.2.1*
-*Updated to use latest Chartjs 1.0.1-beta2 version*
+*Updated to use latest Chartjs 1.0.1-beta4 version*

+- Package version: v0.0.6

 The minified JS file has been modified from the official version to fix issues with Meteor and the latest 1.0.1-beta2 changes.